 - Implement one line of code to run Optimizely on your site

-- Get quick optimization ideas to start creating your first experiment
+- Get quick optimization ideas for your first Personalization experiment

-Optimizely X Web Personalization helps you deliver targeted experiences to different visitors to your site based on their behaviors, in real time.
-You can use personalization to create a user experience that feels unique and highly relevant, as a tool to increase conversions or drive engagement.
+Optimizely X Web Personalization helps you deliver targeted experiences to different visitors based on their behaviors, in real time.
+You can use Personalization to create a visitor experience that feels unique and highly relevant, increase conversions, and drive engagement.

 When you set up the key pages, events, and tags on your site, you help Optimizely develop a data-rich picture of your visitors’ behavior.
 You’ll use these behaviors alongside data from other resources to create audiences.

-Once you’ve defined the audiences you want to personalize for and the pages where you’ll deliver that messaging, you'll create campaigns.
-Campaigns allow you to deliver personalized experiences to different audiences on each page.
+First, you'll define the audiences you want to personalize for and the pages where you’ll deliver the personalized messaging.
+Then you'll create campaigns, which allow you to deliver personalized experiences to different audiences on each page.

-Once you’ve run a campaign, you’ll want to measure how effective it is.
-The Web Personalization Results page uses a holdback to measure the lift of your primary metric and any other events you’ve tracked.
+After you run a campaign, you’ll want to measure how effective it is.
+The Results page for Personalization uses a holdback to measure the lift of your primary metric and any other events you’ve tracked.
 You can view these results for a whole campaign or by audience.